cardano-foundation/CIPs/CIP-0138/README.md

 `unConstrDataArray :: Data -> (Integer, Array Data)`.
 However, this builtin will inevitably have linear time complexity since it is based on a list traversal.
-So it does not actually solve the original problem, unless it can be shown experimentally that, in practice, these lists are usually small enough for the transformation to be neglijible.
+So it does not actually solve the original problem, unless it can be shown experimentally that, in practice, these lists are usually small enough for the transformation to be negligible.

 ## Path to Active